CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 # Overview
-**Capes & Capers** (C&C) is a Tabletop Role-playing Game (TTRPG) for telling stories featuring superpowered heroes, villians, and rogues!
+**Capes & Capers** (C&C) is a Tabletop Role-playing Game (TTRPG) for telling stories featuring superpowered heroes, villains, and rogues!

 You play a superpowered character aligned with your fellow player's characters as a part of a Super Team.
 The game is played in two repeating phases: Downtime, and Missions.

 # Downtime
 During downtime, you take turns rolling on specific tracks.
 You may roll on any number of tracks you would like, but every roll must pass a higher threshold.
 Performing well on a track imparts benefits, but performing poorly or neglecting a track has consequences.
-Time passes during downtime however best fits narratively, but it is typically a few days.
-Tracks do not neccesarily have to be rolled chronologically.
+Time passes during downtime however best fits the narrative, but it is typically a few days.
+Tracks do not necessarily have to be rolled chronologically.

 When you enter downtime, you recover all resources spent during missions such as HP and PP.